Battle of Duc Duc: Background

 The 78th Ranger Battalion at Da Trach, with about 360 men, was scheduled for retraining at the Ranger Training Center, and on 17 July 1974, the 3rd Battalion, 56th Infantry, arrived to execute the relief.
 The infantry battalion pulled in on trucks just before dark.
 The relief was to take place at noon the next day, but the 78th had withdrawn most of its outposts and was bivouacked for the night in the village.
 Although unfamiliar with the layout of the camp defenses, the 3rd Battalion, with three of its four companies, assumed the responsibility.
-The strength of the 3rd Battalion, 56th Infantry, was only about 360 men, but its 2nd Company was not in the camp; rather, it had set up outposts on two hills along the east bank of the Sông Thu Bồn.
+The strength of the 3rd Battalion, 56th Infantry, was only about 360 men, but its 2nd Company was not in the camp; rather, it had set up outposts on two hills along the east bank of the Thu Bồn River.
 One rifle platoon was on Cua Tan Mountain directly across the river from Da Trach, and the rest of the company was at Khuong Que, to the north.

 PAVN Military Region 5 was responsible for all of Quảng Nam Province to the Kon Tum Province boundary, its campaign plan for the summer and autumn of 1974 involved elements of three regular divisions, a separate infantry brigade, and several independent regiments.
 Objectives ranged from central Quảng Nam to southern Quảng Ngãi Provinces.
 To cope with the tactical and logistical requirements of this offensive, the PAVN leadership activated a new headquarters, the 3rd Corps.
 Operational in June, the corps began concentrating resources for the Quảng Nam campaign.
-The 36th Regiment was formed in the spring of 1974 from replacement groups sent from North Vietnam into the mountains of western Duc Duc.
+The 36th Regiment was formed in the spring of 1974 from replacement groups sent from North Vietnam into the mountains of western Đức Dục.
 It was a light regiment, having only two infantry battalions, an antiaircraft machine gun company, light artillery, and administrative support units.
 On 10 July, a week before the planned relief of the 78th Ranger Battalion at Da Trach, the 36th Regiment moved undetected into assembly areas close to ARVN outposts around Da Trach.
 Also on the move toward Da Trach were elements of all three regiments of the 2nd Division, the 1st, 31st, and 38th, plus the 10th Sapper Battalion, division artillery, and batteries of Military Region 5 artillery.